-It can also be an effective tool for management of visitor behaviour, helping them realize how their actions could affect wildlife and their habitats during their travels, and also encourage environmentally sound behaviour after returning home (e.g. choosing sustainable products, reducing waste that could harm wildlife and habitats, contributing by donations or direct involvement to conservation projects).
+“Interpretation” in wildlife tourism refers to the educational component of a tour, presenting accurate information in a way that enhances an understanding and appreciation of the animals and their ecosystems.
+Well-presented interpretation, especially if interactive, can greatly add to the enjoyment and satisfaction of visitors, whether on a tour, visiting a wildlife park or staying at an eco-lodge, encouraging visitors to return or recommend the venue or tour to others.It can also be an effective tool for management of visitor behaviour, helping them realize how their actions could affect wildlife and their habitats during their travels, and also encourage environmentally sound behaviour after returning home (e.g. choosing sustainable products, reducing waste that could harm wildlife and habitats, contributing by donations or direct involvement to conservation projects).

-For a report on our 2016 Workshop on excellence in interpretation, “Enjoyable, Memorable, Meaningful: Using Wildlife Tourism to Do it All”, please visit Enjoyable, Memorable, Meaningful: Using Wildlife Tourism to Do it All/
+- A report on our 2016 Workshop on excellence in interpretation, Enjoyable, Memorable, Meaningful: Using Wildlife Tourism to Do it All/